hrmboyle/chatbot/Submission/planning/problem.md

 PROCESSES.

-Processes are contextualised by the accompanying Excalidraw document.
 Basically, NO type inputs from the user are the key driver for further chatbot content.
 Yes answers imply the users have come to their desired outcome.
 As a result an 'end' type message will be shown, this will include data relevant to the question they have answered.
+There will also be a reset command, contextualised to the user at the beginning.
+This resets the bot to the beginning.
+Reset will also be prompted once all answers have been exhausted.
+Another important element is the "cannot compute, try once more, remember, yes or no" which will be given if a non suitable answer is given.

 Examples seen in Test scenarios